nlpub/russe-wsi-kit/README.md

 Restrictions
 -----------

-The only restriction which may disqualify a participant is that the use of the Gramota.ru or Bolshoi Tolkovii Slovar (Большой Толковый Словарь) is not alowed for the dataset ```
+The only restriction which may disqualify a participant is that the use of the Gramota.ru or Bolshoi Tolkovii Slovar (Большой Толковый Словарь) is not alowed for the dataset **bts-rnc**.
+For the other two datasets (**wiki-wiki** and **active-dict**) there is no restrictions: participants are free to use any resources.
+However, if you use not only text corpora, but instead you use some dictionaries your submissions must be in the knowledge-rich track.
+Otherwiese, if the only resource your model is using is text corpora (or other resources which are not lexical dictionaries or databases containing explicit sense inventories) you can submit to the knowledge-free track.